mchung/the_forge_handbook/spec_guide/spec_guide.md

     - A critical feature to proceed (cover as many as feasible)
     - A security risk (cover all cases)

-####Consistentancy####
+####Consistency####
-A consistent test suite is an outcome of a developer team that cares about the product, is able to work together and practices good communication.
+A consistent test suite is an outcome of a developer team that cares about the product, who is able to work together and that practices good communication.

-Bonuses of a consistent testsuite
+Bonuses of a consistent testsuite:
+- Easier debugging.
-- Being able to easily navigate a codebase
+- Being able to easily navigate a codebase.
-- Allows a developer to focus on the logic and not worry about about how to setup the tests
+- Allows a developer to focus on the logic and not worry about about how to setup the tests.
-- No need to spend time explaining why we did what we did.
+- No need to spend time explaining the why we did what we did.

 ####Best Judgement####
 These are best practices for going forward.
 If you are writing new specs or updating an existing spec, do your best to follow these guides unless you have good reason not to.
 We don't want to break what is already working so use your best judgement on what to update and what to leave alone for now.
-We as a team own this spec guide, so if you see something that is more than a one time exception, please open a pull request with the needed changes.
+We as a team own this spec guide, so if you see something that is more than a one time exception, don't hesitate to open a pull request!

+Now get back to kicking ass and breaking glass and go write some awesome code!

 High Level Spec Setup
 --------